-4) Materials/documentation used for climate risk assessment, consideration of adaptation measures and beneficiaries estimation
+3) Materials/documentation used for climate risk assessment and consideration of adaptation measures

-- Include information such as titles and URLs for materials referenced in the assessment of climate risk and the consideration of adaptation measures. - List all other data used to estimate the beneficiaries in the reference.
-If data was collected by a third party, this should also be noted.
+• Include information such as titles and URLs for materials referenced in the assessment of climate risk and the consideration of adaptation measures.

-Table 13 Review points for the results of climate risk assessment, consideration of adaptation measures and beneficiaries estimation
+Table 11 Review points for the results of Climate Risk Assessment and consideration of adaptation measures

 Category Viewpoint of confirming in the JICA 1 Assessment elements Have all aspects of the project (project components, activities, etc.) that could be relevant for a climate risk assessment been ascertained and described?
 2 Climate Hazard Given the situation of the target country or region, have climate hazards that should be considered in a climate risk assessment (heat waves, torrential rainfall, storms, droughts, flood, sea level rise, etc.) been identified and considered?
 3 Exposure Among the assessment elements, have the items (project components, activities, etc.) that could be exposed to "climate hazards" been identified and considered?
-4 Vulnerability Have the vulnerabilities to "climate hazards" that involve "exposure" been ascertained and described?
+4 Vulnerability Have the vulnerabilities to "climate Have the vulnerabilities to "climate hazards" that involve "exposure" been ascertained and described?
 5 Climate risk Have the potential significant future impacts on the project been considered and the results explained, using "climate hazards," "exposures" and "vulnerabilities" pertaining to the project?
 6 Adaptation measures Have "adaptation measures" for to address potentially significant impacts on the project been considered and explained?
-7 Communication with Counterparts on Climate Risk Assessment How have the climate risk assessment and adaptation measures been discussed with the partner organizations (counterparts) of the target project?
-(Example) This study was carried out jointly with the counterpart during the execution process of the climate risk assessment.
+7 Communication with How have the climate risk assessment and adaptation measures been Counterparts on discussed with the partner organizations (counterparts) of the target project?
+Climate Risk (Example) Assessment This study was carried out jointly with the counterpart during the execution process of the climate risk assessment.
 The results of the climate risk assessment carried out by the survey team were explained to the counterpart, and an understanding was reached.
-8 Beneficiaries Have the beneficiaries of "adaptation measures" in the target project been considered and the concept of estimation explained?